 The dolly grip is used to operate the camera dolly.
 This technician places, levels, and moves the dolly track, then pushes and pulls the dolly while the camera operator and camera assistant ride.

-Rigging Grips (aka Riggers), are a type of Grip.
-They assist with sets up, production moves, and setting up and dismantling sets, equipment, and scenery.
+Rigging Grips (aka Riggers) are a type of Grip.
+They assist with set up, production moves, and setting up and dismantling sets, equipment, and scenery.

 A Gaffer is in charge of running the crew and overseeing all the lighting equipment.
 The Chief Lighting Technician, also known as the Gaffer, works directly with the cinematographer to provide the lights and electricity needed for a given set-up.